jchristn/Less3/README.md

 v2.1.0

 - Dependency update and changes to improve compatibility with AWS CLI
-- Testing with key AWS CLI capabilities
+- Testing with key AWS CLI capabilities, see AWSCLI.md

 ## Help and Feedback